 Nutrition for Children Ailing From Cancer

 Nutrition is a critical component of treatment protocols for cancer patients.
 It is even more relevant in the case of children undergoing cancer treatments.
-However, families with a scarcity in resources are unable to provide adequate nutrition to children, leading to suboptimal results from the treatment.
-ICICI Foundation for Inclusive Growth, along with a ground partner, will provide free nutrition to all children receiving cancer treatment at AIIMS Delhi, as well as provide free nutrition counselling under the programme.
-The programme will provide nutrition supplements to 60 children over 12 visits during the year.
+However, families with a scarcity of resources are unable to provide adequate nutrition to children, leading to sub-optimal results from the treatment.
+ICICI Foundation for Inclusive Growth, along with an implementation partner, will provide free nutrition to all children receiving cancer treatment at AIIMS Delhi, as well as provide free nutrition counselling under the programme.

 Preserving Heritage Music

-ICICI Foundation for Inclusive Growth, along with a partner, has undertaken the task of archiving and documenting folk and indigenous music across all the states of India.
+ICICI Foundation for Inclusive Growth is helping an institution that works on preserving and promoting our musical heritage by archiving and documenting folk and indigenous music across all the states of India.
 This will help preserve and display the musical diversity of our country through a rich and dynamic digital presence.